sahilbansal17/awesome-gists/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the same Creative Commons Zero v1.0 Universal license as the project.
+By contributing, you agree that your contributions will be licensed under the same [Creative Commons Zero v1.0 Universal](LICENSE.md) license as the project.
+This means your contributions will be dedicated to the public domain worldwide.

 ---